jtablesaw/tablesaw/README.md

 Here's an example where we use JavaScript plotting support to map the locations of tornadoes:

 ![Tornadoes](https://jtablesaw.github.io/tablesaw/userguide/images/tornado.scatter.png)

+### Integrations

+- We recommend trying Tablesaw inside [Jupyter notebooks](http://arogozhnikov.github.io/2016/09/10/jupyter-features.html), which lets you experiment with Tablesaw in a more interactive manner.
+Get started by [installing BeakerX](http://beakerx.com/documentation) and trying [the sample Tablesaw notebook](https://github.com/twosigma/beakerx/blob/master/doc/groovy/Tablesaw.ipynb)
+- You may utilize Tablesaw with many machine learning libraries.
+To see an example of using Tablesaw with [Smile](https://haifengl.github.io/smile/) check out [the sample Tablesaw Jupyter notebook](https://github.com/twosigma/beakerx/blob/master/doc/groovy/Tablesaw.ipynb)
+- You may use [quandl4j-tablesaw](http://quandl4j.org) if you'd like to load financial and economic data from [Quandl](https://www.quandl.com) into Tablesaw.
+This is demonstrated in [the sample Tablesaw notebook](https://github.com/twosigma/beakerx/blob/master/doc/groovy/Tablesaw.ipynb) as well

+### Suggestions

 If you see something that can be improved, please let us know.